Brent-Morrison/Stock_master/README.md

 ## Update procedures

 ### Airflow
-[Airflow](https://airflow.apache.org/) is being used as an orchestrator to retrieve and process data as laid out above.
+[Airflow](https://airflow.apache.org/) is used as an orchestrator to retrieve and process data as laid out above.
 Airflow is Linux only and hence has been installed on Windows Subsystem for Linux ("WSL").
 The PostgreSQL database, R and Python are installed on Windows.
 Thus Airflow needs to traverse WSL and Windows, it does this calling Windows batch files via the Airflow Bash Operator.
 Batch files in turn call the individual R and Python scripts operating on the data.
 Airflow artifacts (except for the Python DAG file) reside in the ```airflow``` folder.

 Calling jobs with a two step process via batch files and in turn via bash commands is not the standard use case for Airflow.
 This is quiet a long "chain of command" and passing parameters can be tricky.
 However one benefit of this approach is ability to invoke scripts in specific environments.
 Each batch file will utilise one of the following: